4 things to know about Medicare:

 - Part C provides the same benefits as Parts A & B, plus additional benefits depending on which plan you buy.

 - Part D covers prescription drugs.
 Actual benefits vary depending on which plan you buy.

-Part A is hospital insurance and is the first half of Original Medicare.
+Part A offers hospital insurance benefits and is the first half of Original Medicare.
 It covers inpatient hospital stays, hospice care, and skilled nursing facility care.

-Part B is medical insurance and is the second half of Original Medicare.
+Part B offers medical insurance benefits and is the second half of Original Medicare.
 It covers outpatient hospital care, preventative care, doctors services, and other services.
-You must have Part B to qualify for Medicare add-ons like Medigap and Medicare Advantage.
+You must have Part B to qualify for Medicare add-ons such as Medicare Supplement Insurance (Medigap) and Medicare Advantage.

 Part C is insurance that covers the same things as Original Medicare, but it is provided by private companies and usually includes additional benefits, such as prescription drug coverage, vision, dental, and wellness programs.

 Part D is the Prescription Drug Coverage portion of Medicare.
 The plans are offered by private insurers and not the federal government.
 It is an optional add-on.
 The prescription drugs covered and the costs of Part D plans will vary based on the insurance provider.

 Medicare eligibility and enrollment

 In order to qualify for Medicare coverage, you must be at least 65 years old and a citizen (or permanent legal resident) of the United States.
 You also may qualify if you are under 65 and have a disability.

 Most seniors will be enrolled in Original Medicare automatically.
 If not, applicants can apply during certain enrollment periods.